 The seat belt keeps the vehicle occupant in one position, no matter what type of impact or stop the vehicle experiences.
 Seat belts stop the force of an impact from spreading across the wearer’s chest and pelvis.
 This minimizes the effect of the collision on the person wearing the belt’s body and prevents them from being ejected from the vehicle.

 Airbags also play a pivotal role in protecting occupants in a crash.
-They are not meant to replace seat belts, but instead work to supplement the belts.
+They are not meant to replace seat belts, but instead, work to supplement the belts.
 Airbags are made of a flexible fabric bag, cushion, impact sensor, and inflation module.
-When there is a collision and there is some type of impact to the vehicle, the airbag will inflate and the deflate quickly.
+When there is a collision and there is some type of impact to the vehicle, the airbag will inflate and deflate quickly.

 In today’s vehicles, there are multiple airbags placed in various areas in the vehicle.
 Frontal airbags are installed in the steering wheel and dashboard area in order to protect the driver and front-seat passenger.
 Side airbags are installed in the vehicle’s door and/or seat and provide head and neck protection.
 New vehicles also have curtain airbags installed in the roof in order to protect occupants during rollover crashes.